 - Fish: salmon, mackerel and tuna (high in Omega-3 fatty acids)

 - Soy foods: soy beans, tofu and soy bean oil

 - Olive oil

 - Beans: pintos, garbanzo, lentils and kidney beans

 View our Health-e-Eats videos for recipes ideas, step-by-step cooking instructions and learn the health benefits of the ingredients used by our Registered Dietitian.
 Learn more about Mercy’s nutrition education and counseling for guidance in sound nutrition.

 Heart Health Educational Videos

 Every second counts with a heart attack.
-That's why in June 2013, Mercy celebrated four years of providing 100 percent of our heart attack patients “door to balloon” times more quickly than the national average of 90 minutes.
+That's why in June 2015, Mercy celebrated six years of providing 100 percent of our heart attack patients with “door to balloon” times faster than the national standard.